girobusan/one-line-md-viewer/README.md

 1. The script reads the document body content (which is markdown), renders it to HTML, and replaces body content with the rendered one, also adding some [ style ](https://simplecss.org/) and page title.
 1. Script also recognizes frontmatter, for now only `title` property.

-Future improvements?
+Can we Make a Extremely Minimal CMS from this?
 --------------------

+Like [ My Markdown Site ](https://github.com/girobusan/mmds), but even more minimal.

+### What is missing

+* Navigation
+  * File lists (categories)
+  * Tags

+### What to try

-After first load, script may capture clicks on links and perform nice navigation between further pages.
+* [ ] After first load, script may capture clicks on links and perform nice navigation between further pages.
+* [ ] Script may load some kind of menu.
+* [ ] Script may have _optional_ access to file list and generate lists (category index, pages by tag) - but how we'd process theirs urls?
+* [ ] We can keep some site-wide metadata in special markdown files for accessibility (for clients without JS).(?)